About

 Board Secretary

-Mezzo-soprano Maggie Thompson has performed countless credits on both the recital and operatic stage.
+Maggie Currently serves as the Vice President of Advancement for the Austin Symphony Orchestra, but comes from opera roots.
+As a mezzo-soprano Maggie Thompson has performed countless credits on both the recital and operatic stage.
 Her most recent roles included Puck in Lyric Opera of Orange County’s The Fairy Queen and Hansel in the company’s Hansel and Gretel.
 Maggie was born in Tustin and attended the Orange County High School of the Arts.
 After receiving a Vocal Degree at the San Francisco Conservatory of Music, she returned to Orange County and has dedicated her time to preserving the musical arts in the area.
-Maggie serves as the Director of Special Events at Pacific Symphony and is responsible for raising over $2 million each year for their educational and artistic programs.
+Maggie served as the Director of Special Events at Pacific Symphony and is responsible for raising over $2 million each year for their educational and artistic programs.
 Her role with Lyric Opera of Orange County, although a smaller budget, is similar and a natural fit for Maggie.
 While serving on the Board of LOOC, Maggie produced our first ever fundraising event which surpassed its goal and paved the way for future successes.

 Search